-Elkem is exposed to financial risks from fluctuations in market prices for finished goods, raw materials, currency exchange rates and interest rates (a) Market risk.
-In addition, Elkem is exposed to financial risks related to (b) Counterparty credit risk (c) Liquidity risk and (d) Climate risk.
-This may have considerable impact on Elkem's financial performance.
+Elkem is exposed to financial risks from fluctuations in market Power prices for finished goods, raw materials, currency exchange Electric power is a key input factor and Elkem enters into longrates and interest rates (a) Market risk.
+In addition, Elkem is term power contracts to reduce the future exposure to changes exposed to financial risks related to (b) Counterparty credit in power prices, particularly in Norway where electricity prices risk (c) Liquidity risk and (d) Climate risk.
+This may have based on hydro power tend to have different pricing dynamics considerable impact on Elkem's financial performance. than for Elkem's products and other raw materials.